swarmnyc/Fulton/fulton-server/README.md

 ## CLI
 ---
-Using Fulton Server with [Fulton CLI](https://www.npmjs.com/package/fulton-cli) can helps you get started with Fulton
+Using Fulton Server with [Fulton CLI](https://www.npmjs.com/package/fulton-cli) can helps you get started with Fulton.

 ## Integration